marcelbra/TSP_vectorized/README.md

 # TSP_vectorized
-Vectorized and MP version of traveling salesman problem for High Performance Computer module
+Vectorized and MP version of traveling salesman problem for High Performance Computing practical course at Goethe Uni.